TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 Interest fees: TD Aeroplan Visa Infinite Privilege Credit Card

-And while the Platinum Card doesn’t have a set spending limit, what you spend is still subject to approval by American Express.
-For the sake of simplicity, we think the TD Aeroplan VIP is a better spending tool.
+And while the Platinum Card doesn't have a set spending limit, what you spend is still subject to approval by American Express.

 Lowest annual fee: TD Aeroplan Visa Infinite Privilege Credit Card

-Lowest eligibility requirements: American Express Platinum Card
+Lowest eligibility requirements: The Platinum Card

 The winner: TD Aeroplan Visa Infinite Privilege Credit Card

 The TD Aeroplan Visa Infinite Privilege Credit Card collects Aeroplan points while treating cardholders to the finer things in life, courtesy of its partnership with Visa and Air Canada.
-You’ll enjoy tons of value in the air and on the ground with access to exclusive dining, golfing, entertainment, and hotel perks – but you’ll be flying Air Canada for life.
+You'll enjoy exceptional value in the air and on the ground with access to exclusive dining, golfing, entertainment, and hotel perks – but you'll be flying Air Canada for life.

 Top alternative

-2.9 Genius Rating
+3.0 Genius Rating

 3.1 (9) User reviews